AkashMondal1998/Machine_learning/README.md

 ### Build neural network using numpy only
 ### Todo
 - Back propagation
-- Custom datatype for wrapping the
+- Custom type for wrapping the numpy arrays

 ### Done
 - Neuron